rapid7/le_node/README.md

 This module sends your logging entries to the logentries.com service.
 You will need an account with this service for the module to work.

-Once you have logentries.com account, you will need three configuration items to initialize a logging instance (you can create more than one):
+Once you have logentries.com account, you need just one configuration item to initialize a logging instance (you can create more than one):

-  * USER_KEY: as supplied by logentries.com
-  * HOST_KEY: as supplied by logentries.com
-  * LOG_NAME: either the name of an existing log on logentries.com, or an entirely new name (which will be dynamically created).
+  * TOKEN: As supplied by Logentries when you create a logfile of source type Token TCP.

 The module provides you with a set of logging methods that correspond to the standard syslog log levels.
 These are, in order of increasing severity: